-After reducing and removing SIBO, a LOW FODMAP diet is introduced for a period of time to discourage the regrowth of SIBO.
-Its important to remember that correcting SIBO overgrown is not something that happens overnight... or even in a matter of weeks.
-It generally can take up to a year and can require multiple protocols to maintain the rebalanced bacterial load.
+Its important to remember that correcting SIBO overgrowth is not something that happens overnight... or even in a matter of weeks.
+It generally can take up to a year and can require multiple protocols to help correct and then maintain the rebalanced bacterial load.

 4 ways to help your body heal from SIBO